estei/compression-site-extension/README.md

 Go the kudu (SCM) site and go the `Site Extensions` section.
 Your gallery should now show the CompressionSettings extension.
 Click the install button, and if you have the above AppSettings you should be running with better compression.

+Note: Since this extension can do so much harm, the `install.cmd` will try its best to make sure that you don't break the site on install, so make sure you have the AppSettings set up.

 ## Alternative installation method (ARM)